TanujaPisal/RNA-Seq-Machine-Learning/README.md

 # RNA-Seq Machine Learning

-RNA-seq data preprocessing and machine learning analysis of Alzheimer's disease samples using Python.
+RNA-seq data preprocessing, machine learning classification, feature analysis, and K-Means clustering of Alzheimer’s disease samples.

 ## Dataset
 The dataset used in this project is **GSE159699** from the NCBI Gene Expression Omnibus (GEO).